lucascarmon4/lucascarmon4/README.md

     [![My Skills](https://skillicons.dev/icons?i=php,html,css,jquery,bootstrap)](https://skillicons.dev)

-## Creative Projects

-🎨 Here are some of my most creative and innovative projects:

-1. [Public Website](https://vivacredpg.com.br) (VivaCred - Empréstimos Consignados): Developed with React and TypeScript to offer a range of financial products, in an accessible way.
-The focus was on creating a modern and responsive interface, ensuring easy navigation and quick simulations.

-2. ERP (VivaCred - Empréstimos Consignados): Developed to manage internal operations such as production, user control, access, and automations.
-Using React, TypeScript, PHP, and MySQL, the system provides robust functionalities to optimize processes and improve administrative efficiency.

-3. [Tecnoponta](http://aluno.tecnoponta.com.br/) (Backsite - Serviços Online): E-learning platform of Tecnoponta, focused on managing online services, upporting the learning environment, and providing students with easy and intuitive access to their courses.

-3. [Farejador de Produtos](https://farejadordeprodutos.com.br/) [Offline] (Backsite - Serviços Online): A system used by Mercado Livre buyers to track prices and compare products.
-Features included user authentication, subscription plans, and integration with the Mercado Livre API to provide updated and accurate data on products and their price variations.

 ## Let's Create Something Incredible! 💫

 💬 Want to collaborate on a creative and innovative project?
 I'm always open to new ideas and partnerships.
 Get in touch with me, and let's discuss how we can create something truly extraordinary together. ✉️